Master of Arts in Sociology

 2. Application fee: An application fee is required for all applications to graduate programs at SHSU.

-3. Transcripts documenting all prior degrees.*
+3. Transcripts from all degree-granting insitutions.*

 *Applicants may submit unofficial transcripts for review by the admissions committee.
 However, under university policy, admission decisions are contingent upon receipt of official transcripts.